slatedocs/slate/source/index.html.md

 Welcome to OY!
 We aim to be among the world class financial services and always put our customers first in everything we do.
 We have a variety of products ranging from sending payments, accepting payments, and other financial related products that are all ready to meet your needs.
 We are ready to help you achieve greater success.

-### How to Register
+## How to Register
 You can immediately create an account and enjoy some of our features in trial mode with limited functionalities until your account is upgraded to the full version.
 Our documentation will help you navigate through the entire registration process, including submitting requests for upgrading your account.
 For further inquiries, please contact us at [partner@oyindonesia.com](partner@oyindonesia.com) and our representative will get in touch.

-**1. Register on our Portal**: To create your account, please register [here](https://business.oyindonesia.com/register?), and complete the form with all the required information.
+**1. Register on the OY! dashboard**: To create your account, please register [here](https://business.oyindonesia.com/register?), and complete the form with all the required information.

+*Please note that your username cannot be change once the registration form is submitted.*

 ![Register](images/register_1.png)

-**2. Activate your account**: Once the registration is submitted, an activation link will be sent to your email.
+**2. Activate your account**: Once the registration is submitted, an activation link will be sent to the email registered.

 ![Register](images/register_2.png)

 Once you are able to login, you will be able to test some of our features in trial mode or request to upgrade your account to enjoy the full version!

-### Upgrading your Account
+## Upgrading your Account

-**1. Request to Upgrade your Account**: to access the full version of our products and services, please select “Upgrade Your Account” on the menu at the left side of the dashboard and complete all the required information.
+**1. Request to Upgrade your Account**: to access the full version of our products and services, please select “Upgrade Your Account” on the menu at the left side of the OY! dashboard and complete all the required information.

-*Please note that the receiving bank account information cannot be changed via OY dashboard once your upgrade account request is approved for security reasons.
+*Please note that the receiving bank account information cannot be changed via the OY! dashboard once your upgrade account request is approved for security reasons.
 Please contact us at [partner@oyindonesia.com](partner@oyindonesia.com) to change the receiving bank account information.*

 ![Upgrade](images/upgrade_1.png)